Department of Political Science

 Student-led political debates and lectures by politicians

-Students plan and run political debates and lectures by politicians for students in lower years on themes determined by the students themselves.
-The Department of Political Science has a tradition that all students take responsibility for all aspects of these events, from choosing which politicians to invite to negotiating with them on arrangements and taking charge of the running of the event on the day.
+Students plan and run political debates and lectures by politicians for students in the years below them on themes decided by the students themselves.
+The Department of Political Science has a tradition that these events are completely left to the students themselves.
+They do everything, from choosing which politicians to invite, to negotiating with them on arrangements and running the event on the day.

 Point 03

-We emphasize small-group education, starting with learning fundamentals in the first year, engaging in fieldwork in the second year, and moving on to exercises and writing a graduation thesis in the third and fourth years.
-We provide students with many opportunities to learn from each other and receive personalized guidance from faculty.
-In research activities based on students’ own interests, they confront the reality of politics through interviews and hands-on activities at sites such as congressional representatives’ offices, government agencies, media organizations, NPOs, and NGOs
+We emphasize small-group education, such as the Introductory Seminar in the first year that leads on to fieldwork in the second year, and exercises and the writing of a graduation thesis in the third and fourth years.
+We provide students with many opportunities to learn from each other and receive personalized guidance from our faculty.
+Research activities are based on the students’ own interests, and they confront the reality of politics through interviews and hands-on activities at places such as the offices of parliamentary members, government agencies, media organizations, NPOs, and NGOs.

 Program Structure

-In small-group basics seminars during their first year, students develop their ability to learn independently while strengthening their discussion and presentation skills.
-In their second year, students begin specialized studies in earnest, also conducting field research with one-on-one guidance from a faculty member.
-In the third and fourth years, learning focuses on inquiry through seminars.
-Themes covered range from local issues to international politics, and many unique seminars are available, such as hands-on overseas training or participating in a nationwide competition in which university students compete in public policy making.
+In small-group seminars on basic topics during their first year, students develop their ability to learn autonomously while strengthening their discussion and presentation skills.
+They begin specialized studies in earnest in their second year, as well as carrying out field research with one-on-one guidance from a faculty member.
+In their third and fourth years, the focus of their learning is on exploring topics in seminars.
+The themes covered range from local issues to international politics, and many unique seminars are available, such as hands-on overseas training or participating in a contest where university students from all over Japan compete in formulating public policies.

 Topics

-Learning methods for quantitative understanding and analysis of political phenomena
+Learning methods for the quantitative understanding and analysis of political phenomena

 Polimetric Analysis

-What kinds of countries tend to democratize, what triggers civil wars, and are local governments in Japan reducing waiting lists for daycare services?
-Students will learn tools to quantitatively understand political phenomena such as these, statistically analyzing them while considering the importance of finding causal relationships.
+Which kinds of countries tend to democratize, what are the causes of civil wars, and are local governments in Japan reducing waiting lists for daycare services?
+Students gain a quantitative understanding of political phenomena such as these, and acquire the tools to analyze them statistically while considering the importance of finding causal relationships.

 Public Policy